SBFUK/logo/A1. Your attention is drawn away from a complicated perimiter - towards the emptieness at the centre.

 Link to DHARMA ARCHIVE page

-In the early 1980's Jack's health deteriorated, and it was no longer possible for him to continue with the SBA meetings, and so it was dissolved.
+In the early 1980's Jack's health deteriorated, and it was no longer possible for him to continue with the SBA meetings, and it was dissolved.
 However, a small group, including Max and Jim, met regularly but informally at Hisao Inagaki's house.
 This was the foundation of the Pure Land Buddhist Fellowship, though the PLBF was never became an official organisation.
-To this day we hold firm to Jim Pym's asertation that we are an organism; not an organisation.

 dgr@shinbuddhistfellowship.uk